Gurkonier/Stellaris-Icons/Readme.md

 1. Put a new folder in there with "gurkonier_variety" as folder name.

-2. Put a file "gurkonier_variety.mod" in there with the content
+2. Put a file "gurkonier_variety.mod" in the "mod"-folder with this content and change \<User Name\> in there:
 ```
 version="0.1"
 tags={